Workshop

 Spearman’s rank Correlation

-Since our sibling dataset is so small we might very reasonably have chosen to do a non-parametric correlation.
-The same function is used but we specify a different value for the method argument.
+The same function is used for a non-parametric correlation but we specify a different value for the method argument.

 Carry out a Spearman’s rank correlation: